(image credits)

 -

-Teaching assistant, ECS 271: Machine Learning & Discovery, University of California Davis.
+Teaching assistant, ECS 154A: Computer Architecture (Fall 2019), University of California Davis.

 -

-Teaching assistant, ECS 170: Introduction to Artificial Intelligence, University of California Davis.
+Teaching assistant, ECS 170: Introduction to Artificial Intelligence (Spring 2019), University of California Davis.

 |